Five Key Supply Chain Planning Capabilities for Fashion Products

 - Highly scalable modeling is crucial in multi-channel, where the software needs to process a large range of items that can proliferate extremely fast in a collection and down to the store level.
 This is true for both demand modeling (as described above) and for inventory optimization which builds the right mix of inventory needed to serve distribution networks that can scale to up to millions of SKU-Locations.
 It helps deliver high in-season customer service levels with limited late-season discounting that cuts into gross margins.

-For example, intimate clothing and hosiery apparel manufacturer Pompea faced multiple brands, products numbering in the tens of thousands, seasonal demand and many fashion changes.
+One European intimate clothing and hosiery apparel manufacturer is a great example of a company that faced multiple brands, products numbering in the tens of thousands, seasonal demand and many fashion changes.
 As a result, procuring materials from suppliers, factory production and warehouse logistics had become much more complex.
 They needed the right mix of inventory to serve many retail channels and increase customer service, and had to minimize unsold stock at the end of the season.
 Also, the company’s labor-intensive monthly planning process took up to 20 days.
-Using a demand modeling and inventory optimization system to speed planning and optimize margins, Pompea increased its customer service levels by 10 full points—to 96%—while reducing inventory by 15%.
+Using a demand modeling and inventory optimization system to speed planning and optimize margins, the company increased its customer service levels by 10 full points—to 96%—while reducing inventory by 15%.
+Read the full story here.